 Visit this website regularly for updates or follow us on Twitter.

 Due to the developments regarding the Corona virus we are currently in the difficult situation to postpone the conference.
-Registration is currently halted as we give already registered persons the chance to check the new dates and decide on their participation.
+Registration is currently halted.
+We will reassess the situation in September and decide on the reopening of the registration and the next steps.

 The annual conference on the Use of R in Official Statistics will take place at the premises of Statistics Austria,